Table of Contents

 The taste of each audience reflects their expectations, based on socio-culturally influenced ‘system of classificatory schemes’ (Bourdieu, 1984, p.
 147).
 As the dance has become hybrid, so has the music that goes with it, from the times of Badia Masabni, when Egyptian and foreign elements were mixed together.

-Not only did the music became hybrid, but also western instruments such as the violin, were introduced alongside traditional Egyptian instruments.
+Not only did the music become hybrid, but also western instruments such as the violin, were introduced alongside traditional Egyptian instruments.
 Based on Giddens’ Structuration Theory (3.6), these transcultural influences create new ‘constitutive rules’, which affect the nature of heritage, but also new ‘allocative resources’ such as the new musical instruments that agents in the field employ to express themselves and innovate.

 Mobilities and Affects on Transculturality

-Three more types of mobilities, identified by Urry (2008), which have been influential for raqs sharqi are:
+Three more types of mobilities, identified by Urry (2008), which have been influential for Raqs sharqi are:

-- the physical movement of objects (for example, costumes and props, books, CDs, cassettes and DVDs sold worldwide)
+- the physical movement of objects (for example, costumes and props, books, CDs, cassettes, and DVDs sold worldwide)